$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 \subsection{Performance on Different Reaction Types}

 Table~\ref{tbl:class} presents the top-$k$ accuracy ($k$=1,3,5,10) of the reactions of different types.
 This method appears to predict certain reaction types more accurately than others as shown in Table~\ref{tbl:class}.
 This is likely due to the relative structural diversity among potential reactants, particularly for substrates that can all provide the same products.
 For example, in the case of oxidations, only a very limited set of substrates can be utilized to generate a ketone, most commonly the oxidation of an alcohol, although ketones can certainly be accessed through other types of reactions as well.
 This leads to the relatively higher accuracies of \ours on the reactions of oxidations (e.g., 62.2\% top-1 accuracy with reaction type unknown).
 In terms of reductions, however, numerous substrates could be utilized to generate an amine, including reductions of amides, nitro groups, and nitriles to name a few.
 In addition, there are numerous methods to access the same amines through various structurally unique deprotection reactions.
 The number of methods available to access a specific functional group, therefore, may make it more difficult to accurately predict which method has been used for a specific molecule, leading to the lower accuracies on reactions of deprotections (e.g., 58.3\% top-1 accuracy with reaction type known).
 This would certainly be the case in carbon-carbon bond forming reactions as well, which can be assembled in a number of ways from various substrates, potentially leading to a somewhat lower prediction success rate (e.g., 37.2\% top-1 accuracy with reaction type unknown).
 In addition, as shown in our case studies, in molecules containing more than one functional group, there are often multiple ways in which that molecule can be assembled by targeting each individual functional group as the reaction center.
-This means that there are multiple valid reaction pathways which could be considered by synthetic chemists in order to most efficiently construct a molecule.
+This means that there are multiple valid reaction pathways which could be considered by synthetic chemists in order to most efficiently construct a molecule. {Please note that \ours is designed to predict reactions that involve three types of reaction centers: 1) a single newly formed bond with induced changes in bond types; 2) a single changed bond; 3) a single atom with a fragment removed.
+As a result, \ours could not fully cover reaction types such as rearrangement, isomerization, cyclization and click reactions, which involve multiple changes in bond formation or atom detachment.
+This illustrates \ours's limitation in handling all possible reaction types.
+It is worth noting that other semi-template-based methods such as \gtog and \graphretro, also share this limitation.
+Therefore, developing an effective semi-template-based method that overcomes this limitation could be an interesting future research direction.}